 FYI: Plumbers typically charge $45 to $150 per hour.

 If moving kitchen is what you want to do, don’t let anything come in your way.
 The new space you allot for your kitchen needs to have a well-installed pipeline, strategically placed vents, and of course enough room for an open, cheerful kitchen.

-As long as you’re not messing with the outer structure of your house, or modifying any supporting structure, you may go ahead with the renovation without any problem.
 Just make sure that you plan the entire process well, keep the house’s layout in mind, and of course your budget.
 Happy renovating!

 Read more: Relocating a bathroom.